yishunlu-222/anacor.github.io/docs/index.md

         "--model-storepath" ,
         type = str ,
         default = None ,
-        help = "the storepath of the 3D model built by other sources in .npy" ,
+        help = "the storepath of the 3D model built by other sources in .npy" ，

+        "--coe_li" ,
+        type = float ,
+        Optional =True,
+        help = "pre-measured absorption coefficient for liquor, if this is given," " liquor will be fixed in this process " ,

+        "--coe_cr" ,
+        type = float ,
+        Optional =True,
+        help = "pre-measured absorption coefficient for crystal, if this is given," " crystal will be fixed in this process " ,

+        "--coe_lo" ,
+        type = float ,
+        Optional =True,
+        help = "pre-measured absorption coefficient for loop, if this is given," " loop will be fixed in this process " ,